lasso-js/lasso/README.md

 After opening `my-page.html` in your web browser you should then see the same output written to the browser's JavaScript console.

-## Tutorial: Runtime Optimization with Express
+## Runtime Optimization with Express

 <hr>

-[__Sample App__](https://github.com/raptorjs/raptor-samples/tree/master/optimizer-express) To try out and experiment with the code for this tutorial, please see the following project:<br>[raptor-samples/optimizer-express](https://github.com/raptorjs/raptor-samples/tree/master/optimizer-express)
+[__Sample App__](https://github.com/raptorjs/raptor-samples/tree/master/optimizer-express) To try out and experiment with the code, please see the following project:<br>[raptor-samples/optimizer-express](https://github.com/raptorjs/raptor-samples/tree/master/optimizer-express)

 <hr>